Flavor and fragrance engineering

 The M1

 M1, organized into 2 semesters, provides students with a solid grounding in the field.
 Some courses in biosourced chemistry, color physics, chemometrics and microbiology are shared with other Master's Chemistry courses.
-More specialized courses provide students with the skills essential to their future professional integration, in the following main areas: chemistry of odorant molecules, extraction, analysis and characterization methods, basic principles of formulation, sensory analysis.
+More specialized courses provide students with the skills essential to their future professional integration, focusing on the following main themes: chemistry of odorant molecules, extraction, analysis and characterization methods, basic principles of formulation, sensory analysis.

 The M2